One Day in Venice: Best Itinerary, Map, Tips & Guide

 Libreria Acqua Alta

-Literally meaning ‘the book store of high water’, this hidden gem is an indoor/outdoor bookshop which protects its stock from the famous floods of Venice using ingenious means!
+Literally meaning ‘the book store of high water,’ this hidden gem is an indoor/outdoor bookshop that uses ingenious means to protect its stock from the famous floods of Venice!

 An image of the canal and rialto bridge in Venice